 The walk is about 3/4 of a mile.
 We found the walk is great for little legs, just long enough for kids to walk without getting too tired.
 It is quite steep in one part but there are lovely wooden benches all around the walk to rest and take a break, and just observe the monkeys resting, playing, eating, swinging in the trees, play fighting, posing for the cameras and just generally having fun interacting with one another.
 It took around two hours with little legs.

 Much to my own joy, we managed to catch sight of a few of the baby monkeys.
 The guide told us that there had been a few babies born at the monkey forest last may, and they were still rather small and cute and mischievous.

 Moving onwards, we made it to the 12:15 feeding talk and the talk was really informative.
 We all found it captivating, and interactive, and the guide managed to keep the little ones interested throughout the talk.
-The girls loved watching the monkeys eat and steal the food off one another, and baby S seemed to enjoy the view.

 We had a lovely day out at Trentham Monkey Forest.
 The grounds are beautiful and the monkeys are so entertaining.
 All of the family really enjoyed the day.
 We would definitely like to return in the Summer for more fun – it is well worth a visit.

 Looking for more inspiration for things to do in Staffordshire with kids?